Adopted April 17, 2014

 C. The Executive Board shall recommend to the Council standing rules and amendments to the Bylaws which will establish the policies and procedures for the ongoing governance of the United Teachers of Dade.

-D. All officers as well as all agents and employees of the United Teachers of Dade shall be properly bonded by a certified bonding company at the expense of the organization in an amount to be determined annually by the Executive Board in accordance with 29 U.S.C.
-Sec.
-502 (Landrum-Griffin Act).
-Recommendations of the Secretary/Treasurer.
+D. All officers as well as all agents and employees of the United Teachers of Dade shall be properly bonded by a certified bonding company at the expense of the organization in an amount to be determined annually by the Executive Board in accordance with recommendations of the Secretary/Treasurer.

 E. The Executive Board, in establishing a time and place for the annual meeting of the membership, shall give not less than 20 days' notice thereof; and, in calling a special meeting of the membership, shall give not less than five days' notice thereof except in the case of an emergency.
-Notice of all meetings shall be deemed sufficient upon mailing the members the information pertaining thereto at either his/her home or his/her school address, or by posting same upon the school bullets/bulletin board, or by publishing same in the United Teachers of Dade newspaper, provided that the same is mailed or delivered within the time limits herein specified.
+Notice of all meetings shall be deemed sufficient upon mailing the members the information pertaining thereto at either his/her home or his/her school address, or by posting same upon the school bullets/bulletin board, or by publishing same in the United Teachers of Dade newspaper, or by emailing or posting on the Union’s official website, provided that the same is mailed or delivered within the time limits herein specified.

 F. Members of the Executive Board shall be voting members of the Council of Building Stewards.